mada360/Chrono-Lux/Final Report/Sections/Progress.md

 ### Fragments

-As I would like to develop to the latest standards however I used a ViewPager with what is known as Fragments \parencite{fragment}.
+As I would like to develop to the latest standards however I used a ViewPager with what is known as \cite{fragment}.
 Fragments are like Activities in that they hold behaviour and the user interface, a Fragment however is not a stand-alone aspect of the application and requires an underlying activity to create and display the Fragment.
 Fragments come with many benefits; they can be re-used throughout the application and multiple fragments can be displayed within a single activity, this is often seen with communications apps where if viewed in portrait a list of messages are displayed and when a message is tapped a new view displays the full message, if both of these views are Fragments both can be displayed when the device is in landscape, displaying the list on one side and the entire message on the other.

 Fragments however due to being at a higher level running within an Activity do not have direct access to the application context, with the application context being the current state of the application such as the current activity or Fragment being displayed.
 This posed less of a challenge and more of a need to learn how to obtain the required context as in some instances simply using the `getContext()` method worked perfectly, in other instances the need to first get the application activity and to call the `getContext()` method on that instead caused a few issues when testing my application causing it to crash if the incorrect one was used.